Current ocean conditions animation

 Grading: 10% Reading, 10% Clickers, 20% Homework, 40% Midterm Exams, 20% Final Exam.
 Numerical grades for exams will be curved to a class median of 80%, except that grades will never be curved downward.
 Readings, clicker questions, and homeworks will not be curved.
 Letter grades will be based on a 'thirds' scheme (e.g. 80.00-83.32 is B-, 83.33-86.66 is B, 86.67-89.99 is B+).
 Want to know what separates an "A" student from a "C" student?
 Have a look at this table of effective and ineffective learning behaviors.
 If you are taking this course Pass/Fail, you are STRONGLY advised to not blow off any assignments because that is a recipe for failure.

 Required textbook and reading assignments: You must purchase a Connect Access Code for the electronic textbook Investigating Oceanography by Keith Sverdrup (2nd Ed.).
-You can purchase the access directly from McGraw-Hill via the link on the D2L course page, or from the CU Bookstore, though the Bookstore charges more (make sure the purchase is for Connect; you do not need a hardcopy of the book).
+You can purchase the access directly from McGraw-Hill via this link, via the D2L course page, or from the CU Bookstore, though the Bookstore charges more (make sure the purchase is for Connect; you do not need a hardcopy of the book).
 You need your own Connect access code so that you can get credit for completing assignments.
+You are allowed 'Courtesy' access for two weeks before being forced to purchase, which is a good option for waitlisted students (your work will be saved).
 Twice each week (beginning the second week of class) you will have assigned reading and a set of 'practice' questions, due by 11:59 pm on the night before lecture.
 Watch this short video to see how this works.
 You must answer the questions to receive credit for the assignment.
 If you make it through all of the questions you will receive 100%.
 Late assignments will not be accepted.
 Computer or internet connection problems are not valid excuses for late assignments, so do not wait until the last minute.
-Once the assignment is completed, you can re-read the material and/or practice additional questions using the Recharge button.
+Once the assignment is completed, you can re-read the material and/or practice additional questions using the Recharge button, but there is a delay of some hours before that button works.
 You will also find useful feedback and study tools under Reports (watch this very short video to see how).
 Note that I will cover some topics in class that are not in the book, and the book contains some topics that I will not cover in class.
 If you are having technical difficulties, please try to resolve them through McGraw-Hill's Support.

 Clickers: The use of i>clickers (available at the CU Bookstore) is required and is intended to promote learning by providing a forum for you to learn from your peers.
 The clicker technology allows for the engagement of all students, encourages increased course-related communication between students, and facilitates the feedback loop between students and professor.
 Most lectures will require you to answer several questions using the clicker, often based on reading or on new concepts arising in class.
 You will receive two points for answering the question, plus (usually) one additional point for a correct answer.
 Absences will only be excused with written documentation.
 No accommodations will be made for misplaced or non-functioning clickers.
 It is your responsibility to ensure that your clicker is registered and working properly.
 Clicker questions will start in lecture on Thursday of Week 1 and will begin counting toward your grade on Tuesday of Week 2.